IAIA25 Sessions

 Conference Topic: G11.
 Indigenous peoples

-The Indigenous Peoples’ section is updating the best practice principles on Indigenous peoples and traditional knowledge.
-We will review the 2012 principles and the 2017 Aashukan Declaration and reflect on what meaningful and transformative engagement looks like.
+The Indigenous Peoples’ section is updating the IAIA Best Practice Principles on Indigenous Peoples and Traditional Knowledge (SP9, 2012).
+We will review the principles and reflect on what meaningful and transformative engagement looks like.
 Come along to this workshop and contribute to the update.
 Everyone welcome.

 Acceptance Status: approve